lucendio/lecture-devops-infos/grading.md

 * resource allocation is automated
 * resource allocation is reproducible
-* component bootstrapping is automated
+* service bootstrapping is automated
-* component bootstrapping is reproducible
+* service bootstrapping is reproducible
 * idempotent provisioning
-* every component exists and is operational
+* every service exists and is operational
-* every component can be reached via HTTPS
+* every service can be reached via HTTPS
-* FQDNs are configured for all components, resolve to each of them and serve them properly
+* FQDNs are configured for all services, resolve to each of them and serve them properly
 * *application* runs with a replication factor of *2*
 * zero/minimal-downtime deployment
 * the *applications* in each environment use a different backing service (database) instance